rosette-api/helm/charts/rosette-server/README.md

+### Breaking Changes
+**3.0.0**

+The storageClassName variable is no longer quoted during templating.
+This means upgrades to deployments that have not defined a storageClassName during installation will fail to upgrade from previous versions, unless `--set 'storageClassName=""'` is specified.

 # Introduction
 Our product is a full text processing pipeline from data preparation to extracting the most relevant information and analysis utilizing precise, focused AI that has built-in human understanding.
 Text Analytics provides foundational